GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

    <summary><b>How to aquire vector data</b></summary>
 <br/>

-1. Navigate to <a href="https://gadm.org/download_country.html">GADM data by country</a>, select Germany and download the Geopackage
+1. Navigate to <a href="https://gadm.org/download_country.html">GADM data by country</a>, select Germany and download the Shapefile
-2. When downloaded, unzip the ZIP-file and move the Geopackage to the folder "./data"
+2. When downloaded, unzip the ZIP-file and move the whole folder to the folder "./data"

 </details>